jhauschild/sphinx_cfg_options/test.rst

        The description of `asdf`.

-You can also link to the collections with :cfg:coll:`Vehicle` and :cfg:coll:`Car`, and to individual parameters like :cfg:option:`Vehicle.max_speed` or :cfg:option:`Car.max_speed`, pointing to the same location.
+You can also link to the configs with :cfg:config:`Vehicle` and :cfg:config:`Car`, and to individual parameters like :cfg:option:`Vehicle.max_speed` or :cfg:option:`Car.max_speed`, pointing to the same location.

-Of course, a new collection can also define it's own parameters in addition to using the `include`.
+Of course, a new config can also define it's own parameters in addition to using the `include`.
 Also, note that the include is recursive, as shown in the following example.
 In case of duplicated parameter keys, all definitions are listed.

-.. cfg:collection:: ElectricCar
+.. cfg:config:: ElectricCar

    :include Car:
    :param int fuel: Additional choice ``'battery'`` on top of what :cfg:option:`Vehicle.fuel` defines.